Xigui-Li/Aneumo/README.md

 ## Acknowledgments

-The development of the **Aneumo** dataset was made possible through the use of real-world aneurysm data, with partial contributions from the **AneuX dataset** ([https://github.com/hirsch-lab/aneuxdb](https://github.com/hirsch-lab/aneuxdb)).
+The development of the **Aneumo** dataset was made possible through the use of real-world aneurysm data, with partial contributions from the [AneuX dataset](https://github.com/hirsch-lab/aneuxdb).